'It's a struggle': Queue for hours to fill cars, refill gas bottles in Napier

 Eastland Network is advising people to conserve power as 4500 of its customers across Tairāwhiti and Hawke’s Bay remain without power, including more than 1600 in Wairoa.

 ”The Gisborne city area and parts of Wairoa have power.
-Ruatorea, Te Araroa, Tokomaru Bay and Tolaga Bay townships, and Mahia, are running on generators,” a post by Eastland Network on Facebook said.
+Ruatoria, Te Araroa, Tokomaru Bay and Tolaga Bay townships, and Mahia, are running on generators,” a post by Eastland Network on Facebook said.

 They are advising people to treat lines as live at all times following reports of people using chainsaws and vehicles to clear trees and roads where powerlines are down.